AnyChart/docs.anychart.com/General_settings/Elements_HatchFill.md

 Some color printers print colors unpredictable and very often it is hard to identify similar colors.
 Also it is impossible to identify colors on prints of b/w (monochrome) printers and in e-books.
 AnyChart has very useful feature - hatch fills, ideal for differentiating elements for black and white display or for those who are color blind.

 ## Hatch fill presets
-We provide several preset hatch fills, full list is available in the [API reference.](http://api.anychart.com/7.1.0/anychart.graphics.vector.HatchFill#HatchFillType)
+We provide several preset hatch fills, full list is available in the [API reference](https://api.anychart.com/7.1.0/anychart.graphics.vector.HatchFill#HatchFillType).

-To creat a hatch fill you simply set the required string constant:
+To create a hatch fill you simply set the required string constant:
 ```
     .hatchFill('percent60');
 ```